 While you’ll visit it briefly on any walking tour, it’s well worth it to return to Old Town Square at your own leisure.
 This is the most historic part of the city and is a beautiful place to wander around for a while.

-Since this is the center of tourism in the city, there are also plenty of cafes, shops, and street performers vying for your attention and Czech Crowns (they don’t use Euros here, by the way).
+Since the Old Town is the center of tourism in the city, there are also plenty of cafes, shops, and street performers vying for your attention and Czech Crowns (they don’t use Euros here, by the way).
 As you may expect, prices here are a bit higher than in other parts of the city.
 Best to take your photos and move along if you ask me.

-The Old Town Square is fun to visit both day and night, so you’ll probably end up making at least a few trips here.
+The Old Town Square is the most popular place to visit in Prague.
+It’s fun to visit both day and night, so you’ll probably end up making at least a few trips here.
 Plus, it’s always a good place to regroup if you get lost wandering around Old Town.
 Click here to get directions.

 3. Check Out The Prague Castle

-One of the most popular things to do in Prague is visiting the city’s iconic castle on a hill.
-This UNESCO listed ancient castle dominates the skyline of Prague and can be seen from all across the city.
+One of the best things to do in Prague is to visit the city’s iconic castle on a hill.
+This UNESCO-listed ancient castle dominates the skyline of Prague and can be seen from all across the city.